Holistic And Organix Pet Shoppe

 - Green Lipped Mussel products

-- Diet (most dogs don't eat vitamin E rich foods like nuts, wheatgerm, plant oils etc)
+- Diet (most dogs don't eat vitamin E rich foods like nuts, wheat germ, plant oils etc)

 (Note: Apparently fresh raw fish is ok because it contains vitamin E naturally, but freezing, cooking, canning, processing it kills the vitamin E but leaves the omega 3's intact.)